lizc1992/spore-detection-yolov8/README.md

 This stage prepares raw data into the format needed for training the model.

-### What it does

-* Reads raw inputs (e.g., text, images, sensor logs) from `data/raw/`
-* Cleans, filters, normalises, transforms features
-* Splits data into train/validation/test sets
-* Saves processed data into `data/processed/`
+1. split_images.py - split each high-resolution microscopy image (2160*3840) into four smaller patches (1080*1920)

-### Manual Tagging and Mask Correction
+2. Manual Tagging and Mask Correction

-Manual tagging is performed using our in-house annotation tool.
+   Manual tagging is performed using our in-house annotation tool (`tools/spore_marking_tool.py`).
    Each image is tagged twice:
      On the background_masked image – to mark the regions that should be added to the mask.
      On the contour_masked image – to mark the regions that should be added along the object contours.
    After tagging, the notebook `fix_labels_after_manual_tags.ipynb` is used to automatically re-generate updated masks incorporating these manual corrections.
+3. convert_json_to_yolo8seg_format.py - This script converts manually tagged annotation files (typically in JSON format) into the YOLOv8 segmentation format, which is required for model training.
+4. apply_augmentation.py - Applied extensive data augmentation using the `Albumentations` library.

 ## Training